 Eviction Laws and Requirements

-- Landlord and tenant laws: Nevada Revised Statutes Chapter 118A
+- Landlord and tenant laws: Nevada Revised Statutes (NRS) Chapter 118A.

 Step 2: File a Complaint and Supporting Documents with the Justice Court

-If the tenant doesn’t comply with the notice, then the landlord can begin an eviction lawsuit by filing the following documents:
+If the tenant doesn’t comply with the notice or respond, then the landlord can begin an eviction lawsuit by filing the following documents with the Justice Court:

-- All eviction notices that were served on the tenant
+- All notices that were served on the tenant

 - An original affidavit of service

-Landlords will also have to pay a filing fee, as well.
+Landlords will also have to pay a filing fee to the Justice Court.

-If the judgment is ruled in favor of the landlord, they can make arrangements with the constable to physically remove the tenant from the premises.
+Suppose the judgment is ruled in favor of the landlord.
+In that case, an Eviction Order is given, and the landlord can arrange to remove the tenant from the premises with the constable physically.

-Summary eviction is used for cases in which the landlord’s right to possession is clear.
+Summary eviction is used for cases where the landlord’s right to possession is clear.
 It’s used most often for cases involving non-payment of rent.

 Related Court Forms

-Complaint for Summary Eviction: This form formally starts the eviction process in court.
-(Note: This is an example form from Churchill County.
+- Complaint for Summary Eviction: This form formally starts the eviction process in court.
+(Note: This is an example form from Churchill County, Nevada.
 Ask your local County Clerk for the appropriate form in your area.)

-Tenant’s Affidavit: A tenant can use this form to defend themselves when an eviction is pending for non-payment of rent in private housing.
+- Tenant’s Affidavit: A tenant can use this form to respond and defend themselves when an eviction is pending for non-payment of rent in private housing.